 Wisconsin winters bring more than snow and cold weather.
 The winter and late fall in Kenosha also mark the beginning of cold and flu season.
-This time of year can be especially straining for parents of newborns, infants and toddlers.
+With the added challenge of COVID-19, it’s essential to take extra precautions to protect our little ones.

 Here are some tips for parents of small children during cold and flu season in Wisconsin: